Empowering Our Girls

 Absolutely I cannot wait to see bows swinging from my beginner client’s braids, with matching bows on her pony.
 More importantly however, I want her to see that being strong in and out of the tack is beautiful, not just great and expensive apparel designed to be ‘slim fit.’
 That the older girls at the barn are paving the way for equestrians to internalize and promote our athleticism, and she is going to be the one that solidifies the agenda.
 That by working hard on and off the horse improves us as riders, but as girls and women.
 It is time to recognize what riding is – sport.

 Sport is proven to create empowerment and confidence in girls, by giving them confidence and bodily autonomy.
 As a coach, and as a rider, it is up to us to empower the next generation of riders on and off the horse.
-Equestrian coaches can make this happen by investing in companies and programs like The Fit Equestrian who promote nutrition, workouts, and dryland and mental training for their students.
+Equestrian coaches can make this happen by investing in companies and programs like The Fit Equestrian who promote nutrition, workouts for rider fitness, and dryland and mental training for their students.
+Strength training is often overlooked and can help improve technique in any equestrian discipline by improving core strength and overall riding fitness.

 TFE Sponsored Rider Becky Staden